MediScribe/docjet-mobile/docs/refactoring/08-file-paths-and-io.md

    - The original `getDuration` method created a hard dependency on the real `AudioPlayer` class directly inside the method.
    - This made testing impossible without running real audio decoders, causing test timeouts and flaky behavior.
    - By adding a factory pattern to inject the player creation, we made the code testable and maintainable.
+   - **NEW:** By injecting PathResolver and always resolving relative paths internally, we guarantee platform correctness and kill all path ambiguity.

 2. **Always Consider Testing When Designing Code**:
    - The refactored code allows for proper mocking in tests without changing the public API.
    - Every method that interacts with hardware or external services should be designed with testing in mind.
+   - **NEW:** Tests must use the new interface and dependency.
+If you see a test using `absolutePath`, refactor it.

 3. **Fail Fast, Log Everything**:
    - The improved implementation has extensive logging at every step.
    - All error conditions are explicitly checked and throw meaningful exceptions.
    - This makes debugging in production much easier and prevents silent failures.
+   - **NEW:** If a relative path can't be resolved, fail LOUD and log the context.
+No silent fallback, no guessing.

 4. **Clean, Readable Implementation**:
    - Proper parameters and return types make the contract clear.
    - Strong typing and proper error handling make the code robust.
    - Comprehensive logging with transaction IDs makes troubleshooting easier.
    - Factory pattern allows for dependency injection while maintaining a clean interface.
+   - **NEW:** The only correct contract is: `getDuration(String relativePath)`.
+If you see anything else, refactor it.

 As Axe would say, "I don't need my code to be pretty.
 I need it to fucking work, every time, no excuses."